-Wall-to-wall carpeting is a type of flooring that covers an entire floor.
-It’s made of tufted or woven fibers such as nylon, polypropylene, or wool.
+Unlike a rug, wall-to-wall carpeting covers an entire floor.
+Carpet is made of tufted or woven fibers such as nylon, polypropylene, or wool.
 Professionals install wall-to-wall carpets using padding and tacking or adhesive.

-Wall-to-wall carpeting offers comfort and warmth.
-It’s easier to clean than hardwood or tile.
-It absorbs noise and is less slippery.
-Since it’s made of fibers, wall-to-wall carpeting may be prone to stains and wear and tear.
+Wall-to-wall carpeting offers comfort and warmth underfoot and helps absorb noise compared to hard floors.
+But, since it’s made of fibers, wall-to-wall carpeting is prone to stains and wear and tear.

 Why Consider Wall-to-Wall Carpeting?